a-morales/kwm/README.md

     To fix this, you have to re-create all spaces and just drag whatever applications you had opened, to the new spaces.
-    This causes OSX to update the spaces.plist file and Kwm will work.
+    This causes OSX to update the spaces.plist file.
+    Restart Kwm and it should work again.